paylayio/paylayio.github.io/getting-started/introduction.md

 So once you have implemented PAYLAY, you can simply pick a Payment Provider and start processing payments.

-This means that when you need a new Payment Provider there is no need to read through lenghty documentation (again) 👍 Not only did it save you time, you now have more time for coding ❤️
+This means that when you need a new Payment Provider there is no need to read through lengthy documentation (again) 👍 Not only did it save you time, you now have more time for coding ❤️

 You can compare this to the programming concept of _interface_ and _classes_.
 PAYLAY acts as the interface, whereas each Payment Provider is a concrete implementation.